A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Optimal Control Strategy

 \section{The Optimal Control Strategy}

 In Theorem \ref{existence} we proved existence and uniqueness of the optimal control process $\nu^{*}$, but we provided no information about its nature.
-In this Section we characterize the optimal control in terms of the two free-boundaries $\hat{y}_{+}$ and $\hat{y}_{-}$ (cf.\ (\ref{ypiu}) and (\ref{ymeno})) of the zero-sum optimal stopping game (\ref{defv2}).
+In this Section we characterize the optimal control in terms of the two free-boundaries $\hat{y}_{+}$ and $\hat{y}_{-}$ (cf.\ Proposition \ref{proprietacontinuazione}) of the zero-sum optimal stopping game (\ref{defv2}).
 We shall see that the optimal investment-disinvestment strategy for problem (\ref{optimalproblem}) consists in keeping the optimally controlled diffusion $C^{y,\nu^{*}}$ inside the closure of the continuation region, with the optimal controls behaving as the local times of $C^{y,\nu^{*}}$ at $\hat{y}_{+}$ and $\hat{y}_{-}$.
 To accomplish that we will rely on results in \cite{Burdzy} on the pathwise construction of a process in a space-time region defined by two moving boundaries.
+Recall (\ref{capacity}) and (\ref{nubarradefinizione}) and introduce the following \begin{problem} Let $t \in [0,T]$ and $y > 0$ be arbitrary but fixed.
+Given the two free-boundaries $\hat{y}_+$ and $\hat{y}_{-}$ of Proposition \ref{proprietacontinuazione}, respectively, we seek a left-continuous adapted process $C^{y,\overline{\nu}^{*}}$ and a process of bounded variation $\overline{\nu}^{*}=\overline{\nu}_+^{*} - \overline{\nu}_{-}^{*} \in \mathcal{S}^y_{t,T}$ such that